SteelCompendium/data-bestiary-md/Lizardfolk Deathrex.md

 - ✦ ≤11: 3 damage; pull 1; A2 bleeding (save ends)
 - ★ 12–16: 7 damage; pull 1; A3 bleeding (save ends)

+**1 Malice**
+One target that is adjacent to the deathrex is grabbed by the deathrex’s mouth.

 **Death Roll (3 Malice)**

 |                                 |                                      |